How to Date Photos When Even Your Family Can’t Remember Them!

 Seek Help From Outside Family and Friends in Your Photographs

 Of course it's probably already occurred to you to ask your immediate family about the missing dates of certain photographs.
-But, you should also consider going outside of your safe “comfort zone” and get in contact with distant family members and friends that appear in some of your photos.
+But, you should also consider going outside of your safe “comfort zone” and get in contact with distant family members and even friends of the family that appear in some of your photos.

 Now, I know you probably haven't spoken to some of them in years or maybe even decades.
 And there might even be a good and unspeakable reason why you haven't!